General

 Birds to look out for in August

-What birds might you see this month?
-Here are a few to keep a lookout for…
+Wondering what birds you might see this month?
+Here are a few species to keep an eye out for!

 To the right of the frame, a grey, brown and white Double-barred Plover is perched on the pale sand of an ocean beach, beside a piece of kelp.